 Apply the adhesive

 The most commonly used glues are soft acrylic gel, PVA for a permanent bond, or re-moistenable PVA to allow the painting to be removed from the panel in the future by wetting with water.
+It’s important to use a glue that is Ph neutral, and beneficial to use a PVA that won’t dry hard, because the glue will not deteriorate over time, and it will be flexible enough to withstand changes in humidity in the environment too.
 Brush your chosen adhesive evenly onto your wooden panel.
 Do not be skimpy as most glues shrink a lot as the water evaporates and you can end up with too thin a layer.

 Apply the canvas

 I lay the canvas on the table and lower the glued panel down onto it because I can see the edges better to line things up, but you can also lay the canvas on from above.
 Then smooth it with a brayer/roller or a palette knife and work out all air pockets as you go, paying particular attention to getting the edges pushed down.